 All the optional exploration

-Like the first game, there are a lot of optional things to do.
-The game does not tell you to explore every corner of the area you are in, but it is something you should get into the habit of.
+Like the first game, there are many optional things to do.
+The game does not tell you to explore every corner of the area, but it is something you should get into the habit of.
 One thing that exploring does for you is to extend the time it takes to beat the game.
 The longer the game the better because you know you got your money’s worth out of it.

-Even helping or harvesting Little Girls is optional too, but it is really fun to just explore and find new ways to do things.
-You might just open up a secret that gives you the money you need to get ammo again.
-Always be patient with exploration because you might get something really good from it.
+Even helping or harvesting Little Girls is optional, but exploring and finding new ways to do things is fun.
+You might open up a secret that gives you the money you need to get ammo again.
+Always be patient with exploration because you might get something good from it.

 The many upgrades you can get